ivan-hc/AM/README.md

   where option include:

-  -q, query	Use one or more keywords to search for in the list of available applications.
+  `-q`, `query`	Use one or more keywords to search for in the list of available applications.

   -----------------------------------------------------------------------